sendaifun/fraction/FLOW.md

 - Caller must be the configured `bot_wallet`
 - All participant balance accounts must exist
 - Bot must sign the transaction
+- Treasury must be an associated token account owned by splitter config PDA

 ### 3.2 Calculate Distribution